-Soares’ bodies of work are linked thematically, but deploy diverse strategies to address issues and concerns through materials, forms, and experiences.
-Utilizing tools of minimalism and conceptualism, her work embraces emotion and humanity, mining territories of love, intimacy and desire; loss and longing; memory and language.
-She has explored these elusive themes through a myriad of tactics, infusing objects such as mirrors, clocks, glass, books, furniture, and flora with poetics, narrative, and alchemy.
-The resulting artworks—painting, sculpture, installations, video, and audio experiences—morph the physical and the psychological, the body, and the mind.
-In Soares’ refined visual language, reflective objects suggest reflective thinking, concealed images reveal unexpected mysteries, accumulated words disintegrate linear narrative.
+Soares’s bodies of work are linked thematically, but deploy diverse strategies to address issues and concerns through materials, forms, and experiences.
+Utilizing tools of minimalism and conceptualism, her work embraces emotion and humanity, mining territories of love, intimacy, and desire; loss and longing; and memory and language.
+She has explored these elusive themes through a myriad of tactics, infusing objects such as mirrors, clocks, glass, books, furniture, and flora with poetics, narratives, and alchemy.
+The resulting artworks—paintings, sculptures, installations, videos, and audio experiences—morph the physical and the psychological, the body and the mind.
+In Soares’s refined visual language, reflective objects suggest reflective thinking, concealed images reveal unexpected mysteries, and accumulated words disintegrate linear narrative.